 When you’re organising a family ski holiday, it’s crucial that you plan ahead.
 That means beginning your planning in February or March- especially if your kids are young.
-This means you’ll have many more options for accommodation, and you’re also likely to snag the cheaper flights.
-Not to mention, if your kids haven’t yet got the appropriate ski clothing, you’ll be able to get this sorted early on.
+This means you’ll have many more options for accommodation, and you’re also likely to snag the cheaper flights online.
+This is particularly true if you spoof your IP location, checking into sites from different destinations.
+Furthermore, if your kids haven’t yet got the appropriate ski clothing, you’ll be able to get this sorted early on.
 If you’re planning to ski for longer than a week, you may find it more economical to buy their ski clothes.
 Ski clothing rental can wind up being pretty expensive for more than a few days at a time.
 I prefer to buy last season’s styles at the end of winter sales as you can get amazing discounts, like 50% off.
 I don’t really mind if the pattern is last season’s – it’s going to do the same job!

 Go family friendly